systemtruststores/systemtruststores.github.io/docs/README.md

 If you're interested in the problem that they solve, or how language support can be implemented for them, read the in-depth [Rationale](rationale/index.md).

-## Built-in Support
+## Built-in support

-The following languages (or their runtimes) have **built-in support** for doing TLS certificate verification via the system truststore on the following platforms:
+The following languages (or their runtimes) have **built-in support** for the system truststore on the following platforms:

 ### macOS